robotpy/pynetworktables/README.txt

 You must have a compiler installed that is supported by python distutils.

-Additionally, SIP must be installed.
+Additionally, SIP 4.15.3 or above must be installed.
 You can get SIP at:

     http://www.riverbankcomputing.com/software/sip/